 Some patients may experience minor, temporary soreness and bruising, but that can be treated with over-the-counter, non-aspirin, pain relievers.

 Traditionally, with age comes a release of the classic signs of attractiveness like wrinkle-free arms, mole-free faces, and varicose-vein-free legs.
-But in spite of being associated with aging women, varicose veins are far from being a classic sign of aging beauty.
-While often seen as a primarily cosmetic concern that has an emotional effect on women these bulging veins affect both women, and men, and both youth and golden-aged people.
+But despite being associated with aging in women, varicose veins are far from a classic sign of aging beauty.
+While often seen as a primarily cosmetic concern that emotionally affects women, these bulging veins affect both women and men and both youth and golden-aged people.

-In spite of the cosmetic implications, the appearance of varicose veins is a treatable medical condition that flows throughout the world with little preference for gender.
-An estimated 56% of men are stricken with the condition, according to British research.
+Despite the cosmetic implications, the appearance of varicose veins is a treatable medical condition that flows throughout the world with little preference for gender.
+According to research, an estimated 40% of men are stricken with the condition.
 The men and women who find themselves with bulging veins have more to worry about than appearance.
 Varicose veins can lead to conditions like skin-bleeding, skin discoloration, skin ulcers, and a “heavy leg” sensation.

 This condition has a strong genetic component, where veins in the lower extremities expand when standing erect, and then do not return to their original position.
 Those genetically predisposed to weaker vein walls are at risk of developing varicose veins.
 Thankfully for men, overcoming a genetic predisposition for varicose veins doesn’t require anything outrageous.
 Experts say that exercising is the easiest way to maintain a consistently strong blood flow and keep the walls of the veins strong and in top condition.